HomeNewsProducts & ServicesDownloadsAccess TutorialsContact UsCheckout View Cart

 MDE Unlocker v3.20 for Microsoft® Access

-Now you can make changes to your MDE file without having to rewrite the VBA code!
+Make changes to your compiled MDE files without having to re-write the VBA code

 Need the VBA code restored?

-If this isn't enough and you need to get back your VBA code, then we do offer a full restoration service which includes the reverse engineering of all VBA modules: MDE to MDB Conversion Service.
-Obviously this is the more costly option, but the cost to re-develop the software from scratch would be much more.
+If this isn't enough and you need to get your VBA code back, then we offer a separate, full restoration service which includes the reverse engineering of all VBA modules.

 Example scenarios